Katarína Tóthová

-Katarína Tóthová (born February 6, 1940 in Bratislava) is a former Deputy Prime Minister of Slovakia and 1st Minister of Justice of Slovakia and a long term Member of National Council of the Slovak Republic representign the People's Party – Movement for a Democratic Slovakia.
+Katarína Tóthová (born February 6, 1940, in Bratislava) is a former Deputy Prime Minister of Slovakia and 1st Minister of Justice of Slovakia and a long term Member of National Council of the Slovak Republic representing the People's Party – Movement for a Democratic Slovakia.

 Early life

 Katarína Tóthová was born in Bratislava, she was a high school classmate of the actor Milan Lasica.
 She graduated in Law at the Comenius University in Bratislava in 1962.
 She has been active as a Law Professor at the university since her graduation until at least 2021.
 In 1989, a fellow Law School professor Milan Čič, who acted as the last Communist prime minister, offered her the post of Justice Minister.
 At the time Tóthová did not feel ready for the job, fearing that political involvement would discredit her academic work.
 In 1992 she was offered the Government post again, this time by the prime minister Vladimír Mečiar.
 Tóthová accepted the offer.